blinklabs-io/docs/src/content/docs/guides/adder/Examples/005-example-4-watch-a-smart-contract-for-a-specific-asset-id-and-get-a-desktop-notification.md

 description: Adder Example 4 - Watch a Smart Contract for a Specific Asset ID and get a Desktop Notification.
 ---

-# Watch a Smart Contract for a Specific Asset ID and get a Desktop Notification

 This example is a bit more advanced, where we use Adder to watch a smart contract to see if a certain asset was added or removed from the contract.

 > ⚠️ Before we breakdown the filters and commands we will use for this example we assume you already have a smart contract policy in mind that you want to watch.